PrefectHQ/prefect/docs/guide/development/tests.md

 pytest
 ```

-Prefect has a few flags for modifying pytest's behavior. `--skip-formatting` will skip the `black` and `mypy` tests, which can be helpful when running with Python <3.6 or in the interest of efficiency. `--airflow` will run a series of Prefect/Airflow integration tests that can take a long time (and are not run unless this flag is invoked).
+Prefect has a few flags for modifying pytest's behavior.
+Passing `--skip-formatting` will skip the `black` and `mypy` tests.
+Passing `--airflow` will run a series of Prefect/Airflow integration tests that can take a long time (and are not run unless this flag is invoked).

 ## CI